tuesy/guard-cucumber/README.md

 :cli => '--no-profile --color --format progress --strict'
 ```

-This default configuration has been chosen to avoid strange behavior when mixing configurations form
+This default configuration has been chosen to avoid strange behavior when mixing configurations from
 the cucumber.yml default profile with the guard-cucumber `:cli` option.

 You can safely remove `config/cucumber.yml`, since all configuration is done in the `Guardfile`.